Preview

 Boyo's territory is the quiet, systemic class displacement of a Welsh valleys boy who enters elite scientific and corporate institutions without the dramatic rupture of a more familiar memoir narrative.
 Where other memoirs are about breaking free, Boyo is about carrying everything with you.

 The full Boyo Blueprint includes the complete six-section architecture with vignette mapping, voice profile rooted in Welsh cadence, market position comparing Boyo against Tara Westover, Paul Kalanithi, and other memoir comparables, and editorial direction for maintaining sensory and emotional truth across 60,000 words.
-Available in the full Blueprint PDF.
+Available in the full Blueprint.

 Book Three